Gracchi brothers: Rural conditions, 159–33 BC

 Difficulty in and resistance against conscripting men is reported through the second century BC, starting in the Third Macedonian War and continuing through Roman campaigns in Spain from 151 BC.
 Roman censuses – which were conducted largely to tally men for conscription – starting in 159 BC also began to note a reduction in the free population of Italy, falling from 328,316 in 159–58 BC down to a low of 317,933 in the census of 136–35 BC.
 Politicians reacted to these constraints by securing volunteers for service; Gracchan agricultural policy was meant to reverse this population decline and minimise the impacts of conscription.

-While the census reported a falls in the number of citizens, leading to difficulties in drafting men for service, this did not necessarily imply an actual fall in the population of rural Italy.
+While the census reported a fall in the number of citizens, leading to difficulties in drafting men for service, this did not necessarily imply an actual fall in the population of rural Italy.
 Because the easiest way to dodge the draft was not to self-report to the censors, no actual decline in population is necessary to explain those census results.
-Moreover, the censuses of 125–24 BC and 115–14 BC, indicate large and rapid increases which are incompatible with any actual decline in Italian rural populations.
+Moreover, the censuses of 125–24 BC and 115–14 BC indicate large and rapid increases which are incompatible with any actual decline in Italian rural populations.

 Archaeological evidence of small farms attested all over Italy in the second century and the general need for free labour during harvest time has also led scholars to conclude that "there are no good grounds for inferring a general decline of the small independent farmer in the second century".
-The Gracchan narrative of rural population decline through 133 BC – "long since... shown to be false" – likely emerged not from a general and actual decline in rural free-holding, but rather, generalisation from a local decline in coastal Etruria where commercial slave plantations were dominant.
-And while Gracchan observations of rural poverty were likely true; this, however, was not a result of slave-dominated plantations crowding out poor farmers, but overpopulation under Malthusian conditions.
+The Gracchan narrative of rural population decline through 133 BC – "long since... shown to be false" – likely emerged not from a general and actual decline in rural free-holding, but rather generalisation from a local decline in coastal Etruria, where commercial slave plantations were dominant.
+And while Gracchan observations of rural poverty were likely true, this was not a result of slave-dominated plantations crowding out poor farmers, but overpopulation under Malthusian conditions.

 In rural areas closer to Rome, the rising population alongside the effect of partible inheritance dividing farms into smaller and smaller plots made many family farms unviable.
 The high demand for agricultural land near Rome, due to its closeness to produce markets, motivated those farmers to sell their small plots to rich men, either moving or engaging instead in wage labour, which large farms especially needed during the harvest.
-The economic situation in the years prior to 133 BC was also abnormally negative: a pause in the construction of public buildings meant there was little construction work to be found at the city and prices for food were also inflated due to an ongoing slave revolt in Sicily, a major grain exporter.
+The economic situation in the years prior to 133 BC was also abnormally negative: a pause in the construction of public buildings meant there was little construction work to be found at the city, and prices for food were also inflated by an ongoing slave revolt in Sicily, a major grain exporter.